fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 #### Disk Usage Analyzer - Baobab

 I've been using WinDirStat on Windows for analyzing disk usage to find out which files and folders were eating up my storage.
 Baobab does exactly that on Linux and it's a great alternative.

+### Optional

+#### Microsoft Fonts - ttf-ms-win11-auto

+If you have a license for Windows 11 and want to use the fonts from it, then you can just grab this package and install all of the fonts.
+Including Comic Sans.
+It just makes some sites to look how you used to and viewing and editing Office files easier and much more compatible.

+Well, if you don't have Windows 11 but have 10 for example, then you can just use "ttf-ms-win10-auto" instead.

+In fact, there are bunch of options to choose from [here](https://wiki.archlinux.org/title/Microsoft_fonts) depending on which version of Windows or Office you have.
+You can just use that package instead.
+Beware that you need your installation media ready for those "non auto" packages.

 ## Desktop Environment, Display Manager and Customization